Math functions¶

 Warning

-in many cases, including the common case where the
+You must use unqualified calls to clamp in many cases, including the common case where the

 frequently result in the right overload not being found.